 Does Hashimoto’s ‘Holiday’ wish list include giving you or I gift cards for massages, therapy sessions, Reiki sessions, a TENs unit, a slew of fabulous essential oils, acupuncture and chiropractor visits because he knows and understand just how debilitating his effects on us are?
 I hope so, because I need all of that, just to make it through the day.
 BTW, I can’t afford all of those wonderful tools.
 So, there’s that.

 Does he think he can get away with this?
 That I or we, won’t catch on?
 Does he also know that we aren’t being taking seriously by our loved ones?
 Is he just sitting back, enjoying his cigar, dinner jacket on, puffing away and laughing at us?

 Have you heard any of these?
-They are my favorites:
+A few of my favorites:

 - “If you just lost some weight, you’d feel much better and the symptoms would vanish!” (that simple, eh?)

 - “You’re just having an off day, it will be better tomorrow.” (can’t wait!)